JamesSkemp/enhanced-sprint-history/README.md

 Run `npx webpack serve`, navigate to https://localhost:3000/dist/Hub/Hub.html and accept the SSL cert, to then load the dev extension and develop locally.

+> Edge seems to work best when doing the above.

 ## Dependencies
 - [Run icon CC BY 3.0](https://game-icons.net/1x1/lorc/run.html).